 1. Baclayon Church

-The Baclayon Church, or known as The Immaculate Conception of the Virgin Mary Parish Church, is a centuries-old church located in Bohol.
+The Baclayon Church, or The Immaculate Conception of the Virgin Mary Parish Church, is a centuries-old church in Bohol.
 Juan de Torres and Gabriel Sánchez established Baclayon in 1596, making it the oldest Christian settlement of Bohol.

 The church has undergone several renovations over the years, especially after being severely damaged in an earthquake in 2013, but it still retains its original structure.
 It is a popular tourist spot because of its historical significance and beautiful architecture.

-There are several things to see and do in the Baclayon Church, including exploring the interior of the church, viewing the religious artifacts on display, and taking a walk around the grounds of the church.
+There are several things to see and do in the Baclayon Church, including exploring the church’s interior, viewing the religious artifacts on display, and taking a walk around the grounds of the church.
 The Baclayon Church is a must-see tourist spot in Bohol.

 2. Blood Compact Site

 The Bohol Blood Compact Site in Tagbilaran is one of Bohol’s most popular tourist spots.
-It is the location where the first treaty of friendship was signed between the Spaniards and the Boholanos in 1565.
-This Tagbilaran tourist spot shows Sikatuna and Legazpi having the famed “Sandugo” moment.
+It is where the first treaty of friendship was signed between the Spaniards and the Boholanos in 1565.
+This Tagbilaran tourist spot shows Sikatuna and Legazpi having the “Sandugo” moment.

-The site’s sculpture was created by National Artist Napoleon Abueva, who is also a Boholano.
+National Artist Napoleon Abueva, also a Boholano, created the site’s sculpture.
 It’s on an open and elevated dais showing five lifelike figures around a table with Legazpi and Sikatuna making toast, according to legend.
 Visitors are treated to an excellent perspective of the Bohol Sea and the island of Bohol’s coast from the dais.

-The Blood Compact Site is a Bohol tourist spot that is significant for its historical value.
-It is also a popular spot for taking photos, as the scenery is very picturesque.
+The Blood Compact Site is a Bohol tourist spot significant for its historical value.
+It is also a popular spot for taking photos, as the scenery is picturesque.

 3. Tarsier Sanctuary

 One of the most popular Bohol tourist spots is the Philippine Tarsier and Wildlife Sanctuary.
 This is a large forest that is home to endangered tarsiers.
-These small primates, which are about 45 million years old, usually cling to low branches or the trunks of slim trees.
-They are very delicate and emotionally-sensitive creatures that get stressed easily.
+These small primates, about 45 million years old, usually cling to low branches or the trunks of slim trees.
+They are very delicate and emotionally sensitive creatures that get stressed easily.
 The sanctuary has a strict no-touching policy to protect the tarsiers.

-The Philippine Tarsier Foundation established the tarsier refuge to safeguard this endangered species while also encouraging ecotourism.
-This endeavor is strognly-backed by the Philippines’ Department of Tourism and Department of Environment & Natural Resources.
+The Philippine Tarsier Foundation established the refuge to safeguard this endangered species while encouraging ecotourism.
+The Philippines’ Department of Tourism and Environment & Natural Resources strongly backs this endeavor.

-There is also a visitor’s center with an exhibition area, cafeteria, audiovisual room, research center full of tarsier-related information, library, conference rooms, and other facilities where you can learn more about these diminutive animals.
+There is also a visitor’s center with an exhibition area, cafeteria, audiovisual room, research center full of tarsier-related information, library, conference rooms, and other facilities to learn more about these diminutive animals.

 4. Dauis Church

 The church is located on the shore of Panglao Island, opposite Tagbilaran City, on a small stretch of land.
 From the Mansasa seaside, one gets an excellent perspective of the church and convent from Baclayon to Tagbilaran.
-The approach from the Gov. Jacinto Borja Bridge offers a great perspective of this church as well.
+The approach from the Gov. Jacinto Borja Bridge also offers a great perspective of this church.

 5. Hinagdanan Cave

 The cave was used as a burial ground for Boholano chieftains.
-The cavern is also significant for historical reasons, as it was formerly used by locals to hide during World War II.
+The cavern is also significant for historical reasons, as locals formerly used it to hide during World War II.

-In addition to its natural beauty, Hinagdanan Cave is also home to a number of rare and endangered species of animals.
-The cave is home to the world’s smallest bat, the Bohol fruit bat.
-The cave is also home to a number of snakes, including the Bohol blind snake and the Philippine cobra.
+In addition to its natural beauty, Hinagdanan Cave is also home to several rare and endangered species of animals.
+The cave is home to the world’s smallest Bohol fruit bat.
+The cave is also home to several snakes, including the Bohol blind snake and the Philippine cobra.
 Hinagdanan Cave is a great place to see Bohol’s unique wildlife.

 6. Bohol Bee Farm